 let bleeding girls lie examines the unexpected intimacy between Grace, Juice, and Lou, three strangers donating plasma at a Melbourne city blood bank during the Manchester Arena attack.
 Live carnage unfolds on the news, forcing private lives into public space as the women seek strength in each other.

-Shortlisted for the 2019 Queensland Premier’s Drama Award and the Rodney Seaborn Playwrights Award, let bleeding girls lie is brought to you by the Green Room-award nominated team of my sister feather.
-It is the final work in a trilogy of plays exploring grief and care in public space presented by La Mama and produced by VIMH.
+Shortlisted for the 2019 Queensland Premier’s Drama Award and the Rodney Seaborn Playwrights Award, let bleeding girls lie is the final work in a trilogy of plays exploring grief and care in public space presented by La Mama and produced by VIMH.

 ‘Let bleeding girls lie is a funny and profoundly touching play, stylishly designed and directed, that touches on sombre subjects such as gendered violence, or women’s experience of loneliness and ageing, with empathy and humour.’